Saturday, May 21, 2016

 The name Decoration Day gradually changed over to Memorial Day during the ensuing years, but continued to be observed on May 30th.
 In 1968, one hundred years after General Logan made his Decoration Day proclamation, Congress passed the Uniform Monday Holiday Act which established Memorial Day as the last Monday in May in order to create a three-day weekend for federal employees.
 This law also declared Memorial Day to be a federal holiday.
 The change went into effect in 1971.

 In addition to nationwide parades and the decorating of graves and monuments, Memorial Day has come to hold a second distinction.
 It is also a time of many family gatherings which include backyard BBQs and picnics.
-With an official date of the last Monday in May, the holiday is considered the unofficial start of summer and the beginning of the vacation travel season in the Northern Hemisphere with the Labor Day holiday on the first Monday of September signaling the unofficial end of summer.
+With an official date of the last Monday in May, the holiday is considered the unofficial start of summer and the beginning of the vacation travel season in the Northern Hemisphere with the Labor Day holiday on the first Monday of September signaling the unofficial end of the summer season.